Wade Phillips

-Harold Wade Phillips (born June 21, 1947) is an American former football coach.
-He has served as head coach of the Denver Broncos, Buffalo Bills, Dallas Cowboys, Houston Roughnecks and San Antonio Brahmas.
-He has also served as interim head coach for the New Orleans Saints, Atlanta Falcons, and the Houston Texans.
+Harold Wade Phillips (born June 21, 1947) is an American football coach.
+He has served as the head coach of the Denver Broncos, Buffalo Bills, Dallas Cowboys, Houston Roughnecks, and San Antonio Brahmas.
+He has also served as an interim head coach for the New Orleans Saints, Atlanta Falcons, and Houston Texans.
 Additionally, Phillips has long been considered to be among the best defensive coordinators in the NFL.
 In his long career, he has served as defensive coordinator in eight separate stints with seven different franchises (twice with the Denver Broncos).
-Multiple players under Phillips' system have won Defensive Player of the Year: Reggie White, Bryce Paup, Bruce Smith, J. J. Watt and Aaron Donald.
+Multiple players under Phillips' system have won Defensive Player of the Year: Reggie White, Bryce Paup, Bruce Smith, J. J. Watt, and Aaron Donald.
 Others under Phillips have won Defensive Rookie of the Year: Mike Croel and Shawne Merriman.
 In Phillips' lone Super Bowl victory, a defensive player would be named Super Bowl MVP: Von Miller.

 Early career

 Phillips attended Port Neches–Groves High School in Port Neches, Texas, and went to the University of Houston, where he was a three-year starter at linebacker from 1966 to 1968.
 He held the school record for career assisted tackles (228) until 2011 when the record was broken by Marcus McGraw.

 Phillips began his coaching career as a graduate assistant to Bill Yeoman at the University of Houston in 1969.
-From 1970 to 1972 he served as defensive coordinator at the former Lutcher Stark High School (now West Orange-Stark High School) in Orange, Texas.
-He then coached the linebackers at Oklahoma State University from 1973 to 1974, under his father, Bum Phillips, who was OSU defensive coordinator at that time.
+From 1970 to 1972, he was the defensive coordinator at the former Lutcher Stark High School (now West Orange-Stark High School) in Orange, Texas.
+He then coached the linebackers at Oklahoma State University from 1973 to 1974, under his father, Bum Phillips, who was OSU's defensive coordinator at that time.
 In 1975, Phillips coached the defensive line at the University of Kansas under head coach Bud Moore.

-NFL coaching
+Coaching career

 Phillips began his professional coaching career with the Houston Oilers, head-coached by his father.
 He served as the linebackers coach in 1976, and the defensive line coach from 1977 to 1980.

-Wade remained on his father's staff as the pair headed for New Orleans.
-Bum stepped down as head coach of a struggling Saints team in late 1985, and Wade stepped in as interim head coach.
-The Saints routed the eventual NFC West champion Los Angeles Rams 29–3 in his first game at the helm, but finished with losses to the Cardinals, 49ers and Falcons.
+Phillips remained on his father's staff as the pair headed for New Orleans.
+Bum stepped down as head coach of a struggling Saints team in late 1985, and Phillips stepped in as interim head coach.
+The Saints routed the eventual NFC West champion Los Angeles Rams 29–3 in his first game at the helm, but finished with losses to the Cardinals, 49ers, and Falcons.
 Phillips was interviewed for the job permanently in January 1986 by new Saints president and general manager Jim Finks, but the position went to Jim Mora, the highly successful coach of the United States Football League's Philadelphia/Baltimore Stars.

-Wade spent the next three years as the defensive coordinator of the Philadelphia Eagles under Buddy Ryan.
+Phillips spent the next three years as the defensive coordinator of the Philadelphia Eagles under Buddy Ryan.
 During Phillips' tenure in Philadelphia, defensive end Reggie White recorded 21 sacks in just 12 games in 1987, and the Eagles won the NFC East championship in 1988.
 Phillips' last game with the Eagles was the infamous Fog Bowl vs. the Chicago Bears in the NFC divisional playoffs.